-If we are unable to build our own sales force or negotiate a strategic partnership for the commercialization of our products, we may be forced to delay the potential commercialization of the product, or reduce the scope of our sales or marketing activities.
+If we are unable to successfully manage pre-commercialization activities, including but not limited to building our own sales force (or negotiate one or more strategic partnership(s) for the commercialization of our products) or establish marketing and distribution channels, we may be forced to delay the potential commercialization of the product, or reduce the scope of our sales or marketing activities.
 If we elect to increase our expenditures to fund commercialization activities ourselves, we will need to obtain additional capital, which may not be available to us on acceptable terms, or at all.
 If we do not have sufficient funds, we will not be able to bring the product to market or generate product revenue.